How it works

 2. Parties deposit using their secret

 KeyStone is NOT involved in deposits.
-The escrow contract handles everything:
+The contract handles everything:

 - Verifies